launchdarkly/sdk-test-harness/docs/service_spec.md

 This means that the SDK has its own type for evaluation contexts (as opposed to just representing them as a JSON-equivalent generic data structure) and convert that type to and from JSON.

+#### Capability `"secure-mode-hash"`

+This means that the SDK has a function/method for computing a secure mode hash from a context.

 #### Capability `"server-side-polling"`

 For a server-side SDK, this means that the SDK can be configured to use polling mode instead of streaming mode.